yackx/ipgo/content/basic-data-types/strings.md

 ### Formatting

 Package [fmt](https://golang.org/pkg/fmt/) offers formatting functions analogous to C’s `printf` and `scanf`.
-The format “verbs” are derived from C. Suppose you execute the following code:
+The format “verbs” are derived from C. Suppose we execute the following code:

 ```go
 fmt.Println(1.0/3)